RhetTbull/applecrate/README.md

 The package identifier and path arguments such as the build path and the output file path may also be templates but they will only have access to the `app`, `version`, and `machine` variables.
 Your scripts and welcome/conclusion files will have access to all of the variables.

+See the [templates](https://github.com/RhetTbull/applecrate/tree/main/applecrate/templates) directory in the AppleCrate source code for examples of how to use these variables in your own scripts or welcome/conclusion files.

 ## Utilities

 AppleCrate includes a few utilities for working with installer packages: